 Perioral dermatitis is difficult to treat and can last for months.
-According to the American Osteopathic College of Dermatology (AOCD), even after a few weeks of treatment, the condition can get worse before it improves.
+According to the AOCD, even after a few weeks of treatment, the condition can get worse before it improves.
 In some people, perioral dermatitis becomes chronic.
-(AOCD)

 Since the causes of perioral dermatitis vary and the cause is not completely understood, there isn’t a foolproof way to avoid getting it.
 However, there are some things you can do to help alleviate it or to keep it from getting worse: